Joarnixon/market-simulation/README.md

 # Currently a raw project made for fun.

 ## Maybe not just for fun, it actually boosts my knowledge in machine learning and is very scalable to another AI and algorithms application.
-Also experience with git branches.
+Also experience with git branches and OOP.

 ## How about make an RL agents in this environment?
 Neural network doesn't suite this complex environment and perform bad.
 Regressions show better results.